SR--/placecolor/experiment.sentiment-analysis.md

 ### Limitations

 - Accessible (open-source, suitable for personal computers) software can perform categorisation based on word frequency (how many 'positive' words appear in this sentence?) but struggles with complex language tasks (detecting sarcasm, negation, qualifications), which can reduce accuracy.
     - The influence of errors decreases as corpus size increases.
-Trends observed in the works of Jane Austen are more reliable than one paragraph from *Pride and Prejudice*.a
+Trends observed in the works of Jane Austen are more reliable than one paragraph from *Pride and Prejudice*.

 ## Methods